navining/gocpp/Chapter 1/Program-Compiling-and-Linking.md

 0000000000000000         *UND*  0000000000000000 _Z3sumii
 ```

-As we can see from the symbol table,
+As we can see from the symbol table, our main() function is stored as commands inside *.text* section, and the global variable *data* is stored in *.data*.
+But what about sum() and *gdata*, why their location is *UND* (undefined)?
+That is because these are only declarations, and their implementation is in sum.cpp.
+Now the computer doesn't know where to find these symbols.
+We need to target the actual location of these symbols in the linking step.

 ```cpp
 extern int gdata;	// gdata  *UND*